We write about products we think our readers will like. If you buy them, we get a small share of the revenue from the supplier.

-Had enough of brutally cold winter weather and an equally unforgiving flu season?
+Had enough of cold winter weather and an unforgiving flu season?
 You're not alone.
-Though winter brings many fun holidays and delicious feasts, it can be extremely difficult for many of us to "bounce back" after we put away our Christmas trees and our New Year's kazoos.
-A long January can definitely bring the winter blues.
+Although winter brings many fun holidays and delicious feasts, it can be extremely difficult for many of us to "bounce back" after we put away our Christmas trees and our festive decor.
+And let's face it, the bitter cold can definitely bring some winter blues.

 Enter functional and integrative medicine pioneer Frank Lipman, MD, who believes that health means more than simply the absence of disease.
 Practicing what he calls "good medicine" — a blend of knowledge we've gained from science and ancient healing traditions — Dr. Lipman wants to teach his patients to get healthy and inspire them to stay healthy, no matter what time of year it is.

-Below, Lipman shares simple winter health tips for how you can bounce back before the season even ends.
-Important note: Be sure to talk to your doctor before trying any new supplements.
+Below, Lipman shares some simple winter health tips for how you can bounce back before the season even ends.
+Remember: Talk to your doctor before trying any new supplements.

 1. Boost immunity with vitamin D.